-- 4.5.1 The following list of color test reagents are approved for general use.
-Analyte specific color reagents may be listed in other sections of this method. - Marquis, Cobalt thiocyanate, Liebermann's, Mecke's, Froehde, Fast blue, Duquenois, Simon's (2° amines), Dille-Koppanyi, Sulfuric acid/UV. - 4.5.2 The following reagents are approved as spray reagents Fast blue, Iodoplatinate, Van Urk (p-DMAB), Fluorescamine, and Dragendorff's. - 4.5.3 For each reagent that is essential to the success of a test, a worksheet recording the following will be maintained; reagents name, recipe, QC method, date made, name of preparer, and results of QC check.
+4.5.1 The following list of color test reagents are approved for general use.
+Analyte specific color reagents may be listed in other sections of this method.

+Marquis, Cobalt thiocyanate, Liebermann's, Mecke's, Froehde, Fast blue, Duquenois, Simon's (2° amines), Dille-Koppanyi, Sulfuric acid/UV.

+- 4.5.2 The following reagents are approved as spray reagents Fast blue, Iodoplatinate, Van Urk (p-DMAB), Fluorescamine, and Dragendorff's. - 4.5.3 For each reagent listed above, a worksheet recording the following will be maintained; reagents name, recipe, lot number and manufacturer of chemicals used if applicable, QC method, date made, name of preparer, and results of QC check.
 All reagents will be checked against known standards and a blank when they are prepared.
 Reagents that are prepared for one time use, i.e. Weber test, the QC results are to be documented in the case notes.
 If the effectiveness of a reagent is verified with each use and the results are documented in the appropriate case files, then no other documentation is required. - 4.5.4 Shelf life.
-With the exception of Marquis, Cobalt thiocyanate, and Simon's, which are to be tested monthly, and Sulfuric acid when used for steroids, all reagents are to be tested with a positive control and a blank, or negative control as appropriate, with each use.
+With the exception of Marquis, Cobalt thiocyanate, and Simon's, which are to be tested within 45 days prior to use, and Sulfuric acid when used for steroids, all reagents are to be tested with a positive control and a blank, or negative control as appropriate, with each use.
 Shelf life is thus considered indefinite. - 4.5.5 The following reagents or situations require special attention; - 4.5.5.1 Marquis: This reagent will degrade over time especially when not refrigerated.
 Test with both a positive (methamphetamine) and negative (dimethyl sulfone) control.
 When testing with methamphetamine, the reaction should flash orange immediately.
 If the orange reaction is slowed the reagent should be replaced.
 The recipe for Marquis: slowly add 100mL sulfuric acid to 1mL of approximately 37% (w/w) formaldehyde. - 4.5.5.2 Simon's (2° amines).
-Sodium nitroprusside stock solution "A" should be kept in the dark and refrigerated.
+Sodium nitroprusside stock solution "A" should be kept in the dark and refrigerated. - 4.5.5.3 2% (w/v) cobalt thiocyanate aqueous solution.
+Mix cobalt thiocyanate with distilled/deionized water and filter if necessary.
+Solution should be clear and pink.
+A positive reaction produces a turquoise blue precipitate with cocaine.
+HCl is added to the test well containing the sample and cobalt thiocyanate if the sample is suspected of containing cocaine base.
+Test with both a positive (cocaine) and negative (dimethyl sulfone) control.